jacob-dietle/Autonomous-Sales-Inbox-and-CRM-Assistant/readme.md

      Please note, if you change the name of the blocks, you will need to reconfigure the export paths in each step to match the renamed block.

-6. Deploy and test using your trigger labels.
+6. ***Deploy and test using your trigger labels.***

     Deploy the workflow.
-Test to ensure it works, Pipedream is good about telling you where something goes wrong but I've also included tracebacks in both the parse_and_filter_new_email and message_draft_logic blocks for easier debugging if something goes wrong.
+Test to ensure it works, Pipedream is great about telling you where something goes wrong but I've also included traceback in both the parse_and_filter_new_email and message_draft_logic blocks for easier debugging if something goes wrong.

     Select any email thread or standalone draft in your desktop or mobile gmail and label it your trigger label.
 This will trigger the workflow.
 Monitor the workflow execution, and once you see the little green check mark you'll know you've got an email drafting assitant inside your gmail :)